keptn/keptn.github.io/content/docs/0.2.0/usecases/deployments-with-quality-gates/index.md

 ## Set up Monitoring for the carts service
 Since this use case relies on the concept of quality gates, you will need to set up monitoring for your carts service.
-In this use case we will be using either the open source monitoring solution *Prometheus* as well as *Dynatrace*.
+In this use case we will be using either the open source monitoring solution *Prometheus* or *Dynatrace*.
 As [Pitometer](https://github.com/keptn/pitometer) allows developers to add their own sources for evaluating a service's performance it is possible to use any monitoring solution to evaluate your quality gates.

 ### Option 1: Set up Prometheus